Hear What St. Luke Families Have to Say:

 ~ Donna, Waterford resident's daughter

 Thank you, Yvonne, for the wonderful day you gave The Waterford residents on Memorial Day.
 Mom told me repeatedly what a lovely day you planned for them.
 She enjoyed it thoroughly.
 Thanks to all for your extra efforts in creating that memorable time for your residents!
 I also saw the recipe contest posted … what a clever idea to come up with a new dish for the dining room.
-I feel sure that for many residents, such as my mom, dinner is the highlight of their day …. seeing something new on the menu is a special treat and is greatly appreciated.
+I feel sure that for many residents, such as my mom, dinner is the highlight of their day.
 Thanks to you and your whole staff for what you do … and do so well!